EGAdams/the_function_caller/.a__instructions/tdd_agency.md

 ### TestCaseGeneratorAgent
 - [ ] Implement logic to generate test cases.
-- [ ] Integrate with MessageBrokerAgent.
+- [ ] Integrate with MessageCollaboratorAgent.
 - [ ] Unit test generation logic.

 ### TestRunnerAgent
 - [ ] Implement test execution functionality.
-- [ ] Integrate with MessageBrokerAgent.
+- [ ] Integrate with MessageCollaboratorAgent.
 - [ ] Write unit tests for test execution.

 ### FeedbackAnalyzerAgent
 - [ ] Develop analysis methods for test results.
-- [ ] Integrate with MessageBrokerAgent.
+- [ ] Integrate with MessageCollaboratorAgent.
 - [ ] Write unit tests for feedback generation.

 ### ProjectManagerAgent
 - [ ] Create tracking and logging functionality.
 - [ ] Develop methods to assign tasks to agents.
-- [ ] Integrate with MessageBrokerAgent for communication.
+- [ ] Integrate with MessageCollaboratorAgent for communication.
 - [ ] Unit test tracking and task assignment.

 ---

 ## System Design Notes

-- **Communication:** All agents communicate via the MessageBrokerAgent using predefined message types.
+- **Communication:** All agents communicate via the MessageCollaboratorAgent using predefined message types.
 - **Unit Testing:** Each agent requires comprehensive unit tests to ensure reliability.
 - **Extensibility:** Design each agent with scalability in mind to accommodate future system requirements.